XPRNetwork/grant-framework/applications/fundle.md

 **Platform video**

-This video will show how the application will look like and how Fundle works!
+This video will show how the application looks like and how Fundle works!
 [https://vimeo.com/759605041
 ](https://vimeo.com/813072758)